Occ. Code 8720700

 HEALTH CARE FACILITY:

-regional medical unit.
+management of a regional medical unit.

-Deputy Superintendent for
+Deputy Superintendent for Administrative

-programming, and classification functions at a correctional facility.
+classification functions at a correctional facility.

 as chief health care administrator of a Regional Medical Unit.